| .config | ||

 Here are the keybindings distilled into a short list:

-• F4 → fuzzy-find subdirectory in current dir and cd into it
+tmux-sessionizer .(pick a session from current dir) - F4 → fuzzy-find subdirectory in current dir and

-• Ctrl-R → FZF reverse history search (from fzf --zsh)
+chtsh(cheatsheet lookup) - Ctrl-R → FZF reverse history search (from